crossbario/autobahn-js/README.md

   2. [Production (only minimized)](https://autobahn.s3.amazonaws.com/autobahnjs/latest/autobahn.min.js)
   3. [Development](https://autobahn.s3.amazonaws.com/autobahnjs/latest/autobahn.js)

-and use in your HTML
+and use it in your HTML like so

 ```html
 <!DOCTYPE html>